JackMatthewRimmer/rust-rag-toolchain/README.md

 ## Overview

 `rust-rag-toolchain` is a Rust native library designed to empower developers with seamless access to retrieval augmented generation (RAG) capabilities.
-The library not only facilitates retrieval of information from a vector database but also enables the generation of embeddings, allowing users to persist and utilize this enriched information efficiently.
+The library not only facilitates retrieval of information from a vector database but also enables the generation of embeddings.

 ## Features

-- **Retrieval Augmented Generation (RAG):** Leverage RAG techniques to enhance the quality and relevance of generated content by incorporating information retrieval mechanisms.
+- **Retrieval Augmented Generation (RAG):** Allows for better prompt completions based on your own knowledge base.

-- **Embedding Generation:** Generate embeddings for a knowledge store, enabling efficient representation and analysis.
+- **Embedding Generation:** Generate embeddings for a knowledge store, allowing a foundation for doing RAG with your own data.

-- **Persistence:** Store generated embeddings, providing a foundation for building data-driven applications.

 ## Getting Started